-The number of cases referred to the DAG's office has fluctuated over the reporting period.
-In FY 2014/15, the board only referred 45 cases to the DAG's office, which represented the fewest cases referred, since 1997.
+The number of cases referred to the District Attorney General's (DAGs) office has fluctuated over this reporting period.
+In FY 2014/15, the Board only referred 45 cases to the DAG's office, which represented the fewest cases referred, since 1997.
 In FY 2015/16, of the 90 cases referred to the DAG's office, 44 cases were referred for discipline of licensees that submitted fraudulent documents, stating they were licensed or educated in Puerto Rico.